Highway 2 (Israel): History

 The junctions on the older sections of the highway were gradually grade separated: Netanya Interchange was built in 1974, Poleg Interchange in 1975, Havazelet Interchange in 1989, Yanai Interchange in 1990, Olga Interchange in 1993, Hof HaSharon Interchange in 1994 and Rabin Interchange and HaSira Interchange in 1995.
-Today the highway is grade separated along its entire route between the Haifa South and West Glilot interchanges.
+Today, the highway is grade-separated along its route between the Haifa South and West Glilot interchanges.

 The Tel Aviv–Netanya section was widened to six lanes in the 1990s.

 The West Glilot Interchange opened on February 28, 2007, providing a direct connection to eastbound Highway 5 and the Ayalon Highway.

 Coastal roadway corridor

 The Carmel Tunnels form a northern extension of Highway 2, which connects directly to Highway 22 in the Krayot area north of Haifa.
-This northern extension along with the Ayalon Highway and parts of Highway 4 make up a series of controlled-access highways that together form an inter-city highway corridor stretching along most of Israel's Mediterranean coast, from Acre (Akko) in the north to Ashdod in the south.
-In the future a parallel, but more inland controlled-access corridor will also be provided by Highway 6 when it is fully built.
+This northern extension, along with the Ayalon Highway and parts of Highway 4, make up a series of controlled-access highways that together form an inter-city highway corridor stretching along most of Israel's Mediterranean coast, from Acre (Akko) in the north to Ashdod in the south.
+In the future, a parallel but more inland controlled-access corridor will also be provided by Highway 6 when it is fully built.

 Plans

-There are plans to continue the six lane section north to the Zikhron Ya'akov Interchange.
-These plans also include upgrading the remaining section between Zikhron Ya'akov and Haifa back to freeway standards.
-As part of this effort, works to rebuild and widen the section between Havatzelet HaSharon and the Olga interchange are expected to commence in 2020 at a cost of NIS1.2 billion (equivalent to US$330 million in 2018 dollars).
+There are plans to continue the six-lane section north to the Zikhron Ya'akov Interchange.
+These plans also include upgrading the remaining part between Zikhron Ya'akov and Haifa to freeway standards.
+As part of this effort, works to rebuild and widen the division between Havatzelet HaSharon and the Olga interchange are expected to commence in 2020 for NIS1.2 billion (equivalent to US$330 million in 2018 dollars).